Paintings of Me

 Paintings of Me is the debut studio album by American singer and media personality Gabi DeMartino.
 It was independently released on May 6, 2022.
+The project was originally titled Beautiful Mess, with DeMartino's single "Champagne Dreams" intended as its lead single.
+It was later retitled Paintings of Me with "Pretty Little Mind" serving as its official lead single.
+The album's release has been frequently delayed, with intended releases in 2020 and 2021.

 Background and development

 In December 2019, Niki and Gabi announced a hiatus to focus on their solo projects.
-Later, DeMartino revealed that she had signed with Roc Nation for music management and that she was working on her debut studio album.
-On September 1, 2020, DeMartino released her single "Champagne Dreams", which was originally intended to be the lead single of the album.
-The song was later scrapped from the album due to DeMartino’s decision to re-work on the album.
+Later, DeMartino revealed that she had signed with Roc Nation for music management and that she was working on her first album.
+On September 1, 2020, DeMartino released her single "Champagne Dreams", which was originally promoted as the lead single of the album.
+The song was later cut from the final track listing due to DeMartino’s decision to re-work on the album.

 Paintings of Me was originally titled Beautiful Mess, and was initially created as a Niki and Gabi album, but Niki ultimately decided not to participate, as the album did not align with her style.
 One of the intended lead singles by the duo, "Hair Tie", was released in August 2019 as part of the scrapped project.

 DeMartino referred to the album's creation as "medicine" during a difficult year in her life.
 She stated that the album served as the "long 'let's be honest' discussion" that she often found easier to express through lyrics and melody rather than her usual long-form YouTube content.
 In June 2023, DeMartino revealed that Paintings of Me was accidental and was formed due to her constantly writing new material.